 Shortly it was known in the mine that John Forest, a cousin of Julia, had taken her husband's place in the mines.
-For a long time she had practiced this innocent deception and earned the money to supand assumption of her proper sex.
+For a long time she had practiced this innocent deception and earned the money to support her sick husband and her children.
+For twenty years Mrs. Jane Westover

-One curious characteristic of women who array themselves as men is that they almost invariably have the gift of making other women fall in love with them.
-This was the case with Tony Leesa, who succeeded in arousing the interest of almost every young woman em-ployed in the big hat factory of John T. Waring, in Yonkers.
+One curious characteristic of women who array themselves as men is that they almost invariably have the gift of making other women fall in love with them This was the case with Tony Leesa, who succeeded in arousing the interest of almost every young woman em-ployed in the big hat factory of John T. Waring, in Yonkers.